factorial-io/phabalicious/docs/configuration.md

   * `branch` the branch to use for commits
   * `useLocalRepository` if set to true, phab will use the current directory as a source for the artifact, if set to false, phab will create a new app in a temporary folder and use that as a artifact
   * `actions` a list of actions to perform.
 See detailed documentation for more info.

+#### Configuration of the artifacts--custom method

+* `target` contains the following options
+  * `actions` a list of actions to perform.
+See detailed documentation for more info.
+  * `stages` a list of custom stages to perform.
+A combination of these values:

+    ```
+    - installCode
+    - installDependencies
+    - runActions
+    - runDeployScript
+    ```

 #### Configuration of the docker-method